-Today I want to share with you three KPIs that goes beyond punctuality and provide more detailed insights.
+Today I want to share with you three KPIs that go beyond punctuality and provide more detailed insights.
 And I’m profoundly convinced that you haven’t been using those KPIs up to now.

 What’s that special with the three KPIs I’m going to introduce?
 All of them represent a type of KPI I like to call Key Disruption Indicator.

 Basic KPIs (punctuality, stability, etc.) are used to enhance your situational awareness.
 That means they provide an overview of your performance.
 On the contrary, Key Disruption Indicators focus on aspects that directly influence your basic KPIs.
 Although Key Disruption Indicators are way more specific, they provide a huge possibility to influence the primary KPIs.

 Unfortunately, I’ve seen only a few airlines that monitor essential Key Disruption Indicators in real-time.
 Additionally, there’s no fixed set of Key Disruption Indicator.
 It always depends on the specific business model, network, and other operational aspects.

 Let’s go with my three examples of Key Disruption Indicators, which I’m sure you haven’t been using yet.

 Standby crew availability

 The availability of standby crews immensely affect your flight operations.
 Running into a standby shortage directly impacts your flight schedule.
 Subsequently, the availability is tightly linked with your primary goals of stable and on-time operations.

 What we did at numerous airlines, is connecting the crew operations systems with our KPI solution to gather relevant standby data.
 Based on that, we are constantly calculating the number of standby crews.
 Most often separated according to positions (captain, first officer, purser, cabin crew) and sub fleets.
 By doing this, all relevant stakeholders are aware and alerted once the availability of particular standby crews is becoming critical.